yannicklevederpvtl/tdmc-lab-installation/templates/instructions.md

 Configure DNS records and/or DNS delegation for **$tdmcBaseDomain$** with the details provided at the end of the installation

-Access the TDMC GUI at this URL:
+Then access the TDMC GUI at this URL:

 [https://tdmc-cp-tdmc.$tdmcBaseDomain$/](https://tdmc-cp-tdmc.$tdmcBaseDomain$/)